fbarulli/trust_me/fabian/what_i_learned_scraping.md

 By doing so, I may have introduced some kind of bias, as I scraped companies with the default sorting of most relevant.
 The other options were by most recent or by review count.
 As I already have a satisfactory dataset (maybe too big, hehe) with a shape of `(140124, 8)`.
 I’m calling a premature "enough is enough" and will face these pitfalls as they come.
 I may (or may not, hehe) have also introduced some bias by not focusing on the subcategories, as I found this cumbersome and had already had enough.

-For more information on the scraping process functions, please view the flowcharts [One](https://github.com/fbarulli/trust_me/blob/main/scraper/beau_all_stars.mermaid), [two](https://github.com/fbarulli/trust_me/blob/main/scraper/parse_reviews.mermaid), which I found to be pretty cool.